-Administrator rights are required to perform this procedure.
+Administrator rights are required to perform this procedure for Service Mode Robots.

-- On the Settings menu select Orchestrator Settings.
-The Orchestrator Settings window is displayed.
+- On the Preferences menu, select Preferences.
+The Preferences window is displayed.

-- In the Machine Key field, enter the key received from the user who created the Robot in Orchestrator (as obtained from the Machines page).
+- In the Machine Key field, enter the key generated by the machine entity in Orchestrator.

 - Click Connect.
-The Robot is now connected to Orchestrator and has the available status.
-Each time a Robot is registered to Orchestrator, a Robot user is automatically created and is assigned the Robot role.
-(You can view it in the Users page.)
+UiPath Robot is now connected to Orchestrator.
+Each time a UiPath Robot is registered to Orchestrator, a Robot user with the Robot role is automatically generated in the Users page.)

 The High-Density Robots feature only works if the same machine name and key are used when registering each Robot per user.

-- Save the Machine key to the Clipboard or a file, as you need it to connect the Robot to Orchestrator.
+- Save the machine key generated in Orchestrator to the Clipboard or a file.

 - Go to the directory where your UiPath Robot is installed (by default